Simplification Math Worksheets with Answers

 Grades: Algebra I, IM 1

-Preview of Factoring: Difference of Two Squares
+Factoring: Difference of Two Squares Worksheet suitable for students learning Algebra I

 Greatest Common Factor